8:30 and 11 am | Worship

 We’ve got plenty of free Sunday parking in three designated lots, as well as in metered spaces on the street.

-Platinum Parking Lot: Located on the southwest corner of 25th Street and Guadalupe streets.
+Platinum Parking Lot: Located on the southwest corner of 25th Street and Guadalupe street.
 This lot is free to UUMC members and visitors during church services and special events, such as funerals.

 On Sunday mornings, UUMC provides a uniformed police officer to assist pedestrians.
 On weekdays, limited parking is available in the church lot adjacent to Heinsohn Hall.
-Towing is enforced on weekdays; please sign in at the Church Office.
+Towing is enforced on weekdays.